Sindh: British Raj

 The British conquered Sindh in 1843.
 General Charles Napier is said to have reported victory to the Governor General with a one-word telegram, namely "Peccavi" – or "I have sinned" (Latin).
 The British had two objectives in their rule of Sindh: the consolidation of British rule and the use of Sindh as a market for British products and a source of revenue and raw materials.
 With the appropriate infrastructure in place, the British hoped to utilise Sindh for its economic potential.
 The British incorporated Sindh, some years later after annexing it, into the Bombay Presidency.
 Distance from the provincial capital, Bombay, led to grievances that Sindh was neglected in contrast to other parts of the Presidency.
 The merger of Sindh into Punjab province was considered from time to time but was turned down because of British disagreement and Sindhi opposition, both from Muslims and Hindus, to being annexed to Punjab.

 Later, desire for a separate administrative status for Sindh grew.
 At the annual session of the Indian National Congress in 1913, a Sindhi Hindu put forward the demand for Sindh's separation from the Bombay Presidency on the grounds of Sindh's unique cultural character.
 This reflected the desire of Sindh's predominantly Hindu commercial class to free itself from competing with the more powerful Bombay's business interests.
 Meanwhile, Sindhi politics was characterised in the 1920s by the growing importance of Karachi and the Khilafat Movement.
 A number of Sindhi pirs, descendants of Sufi saints who had proselytised in Sindh, joined the Khilafat Movement, which propagated the protection of the Ottoman Caliphate, and those pirs who did not join the movement found a decline in their following.
 The pirs generated huge support for the Khilafat cause in Sindh.
 Sindh came to be at the forefront of the Khilafat Movement.

-Although Sindh had a cleaner record of communal harmony than other parts of India, the province's Muslim elite and emerging Muslim middle class demanded separation of Sindh from Bombay Presidency as a safeguard for their own interests.
-In this campaign, local Sindhi Muslims identified ‘Hindu’ with Bombay instead of Sindh.
+Although Sindh was less sectarian than other parts of India, the province's Muslim elite and emerging Muslim middle class demanded separation of Sindh from Bombay Presidency as a safeguard for their own interests.
+In this campaign, local Sindhi Muslims identified 'Hindu' with Bombay instead of Sindh.
 Sindhi Hindus were seen as representing the interests of Bombay instead of the majority of Sindhi Muslims.
 Sindhi Hindus, for the most part, opposed the separation of Sindh from Bombay.
 Although Sindh had a culture of religious syncretism, communal harmony and tolerance due to Sindh's strong Sufi culture in which both Sindhi Muslims and Sindhi Hindus partook, both the Muslim landed elite, waderas, and the Hindu commercial elements, banias, collaborated in oppressing the predominantly Muslim peasantry of Sindh who were economically exploited.
 Sindhi Muslims eventually demanded the separation of Sindh from the Bombay Presidency, a move opposed by Sindhi Hindus.